MelvinM8/BIMM-SQA2023-PROJECT/README.md

 3. Integrate forensics by modifying 5 Python methods of our choice.
 4. Report our activities and lessons learned.

+### Work In Progress
+1. Creating a Git Hook using Bandit and YAML file.

 ### Instructions
 TODO